-Independent registered public accounting firm - PricewaterhouseCoopers LLP, 601 South Figueroa Street, Los Angeles, CA 90017, serves as the fund's independent registered public accounting firm, providing audit services, preparation of tax returns and review of certain documents to be filed with the SEC.
-The financial statements included in this statement of additional information that are from the fund's annual report have been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report appearing herein.
+Independent registered public accounting firm - Deloitte & Touche LLP, 695 Town Center Drive, Costa Mesa, CA 92626, serves as the fund's independent registered public accounting firm, providing audit services and review of certain documents to be filed with the SEC.
+Deloitte Tax LLP prepares tax returns for the fund.
+The financial statements included in this statement of additional information that are from the fund's annual report have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report appearing herein.
 Such financial statements have been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
 The selection of the fund's independent registered public accounting firm is reviewed and determined annually by the board of trustees.

-Independent legal counsel - O'Melveny & Myers LLP, 400 South Hope Street, Los Angeles, CA 90071, serves as counsel to the fund and independent legal counsel to the independent trustees in their capacities as such.
-A determination with respect to the independence of its independent legal counsel will be made at least annually by the independent trustees of the fund, as prescribed by applicable 1940 Act rules.
+Independent legal counsel - O'Melveny & Myers LLP, 400 South Hope Street, Los Angeles, CA 90071, serves as independent legal counsel ("counsel") for the fund and for independent trustees in their capacities as such.
+Counsel does not provide legal services to the fund's investment adviser or any of its affiliated companies or control persons.
+A determination with respect to the independence of the fund's counsel will be made at least annually by the independent trustees of the fund, as prescribed by applicable 1940 Act rules

-Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on October 31.
-Shareholders are provided updated summary prospectuses annually and at least semiannually with reports showing the fund's investment portfolio or summary investment portfolio, financial statements and other information.
+Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on December 31.
+Shareholders are provided updated summary prospectuses annually and at least semi-annually with reports showing the fund's investment portfolio or summary investment portfolio, financial statements and other information.
 Shareholders may request a copy of the fund's current prospectus at no cost by calling (800) 421-4225 or by sending an email request to prospectus@americanfunds.com.
 Shareholders may also access the fund's current summary prospectus, prospectus, statement of additional information and shareholder reports at capitalgroup.com/prospectus.
-The fund's annual financial statements are audited by the fund's independent registered public accounting firm, PricewaterhouseCoopers LLP.
+The fund's annual financial statements are audited by the fund's independent registered public accounting firm, Deloitte & Touche LLP.
 In addition, shareholders may also receive proxy statements for the fund.
-In an effort to reduce the volume of mail shareholders receive from the fund when a household receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent.
+In an effort to reduce the volume of mail shareholders receive from the fund when a household owns more than one account, the Transfer Agent has taken steps to eliminate duplicate mailings of summary prospectuses, shareholder reports and proxy statements.
+To receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent.